VOLUNTEER TODAY TO BECOME A READING MENTOR IN SCHOOLS!

-Additional new programs include our READ CONNECT school mentoring paired reading program as well as our raffling program for fundraising.
-Contact Barbara Banning if you would like to volunteer as a reading mentor in schools.
+Additional new ENC programs include our READ CONNECT school mentoring paired reading program as well as our raffling program for fundraising.
+For more information about RCJ - Read Connect, click on the RCJ link on our homepage, above.
+Or, contact Barbara Banning if you would like to volunteer as a reading mentor in schools.

 A special congratulations to